LacertosusRepo/libDeusPrefs/docuowl/ParvusConstraint/3.ld_sizeView/content.md

 - primaryView `UIView`
 - View to be anchored.

-- secondaryView `UIView`
-- View to be anchored to.

 - constants `LDLayoutConstants`
 - Struct with constants for each anchor.
 Multiple helper functions to allow to create `LDLayoutConstants`.